Keoffor/geoip-nginx/README.md

 Although not required, you're welcomed to do any or all of the following:

-1. Complete the project before your deadline
+1. Completing the project before your deadline
-1. Sending us an [email](java@treebright.com) if you found typos or something that unclear in this README
+1. Sending us an [email](java@treebright.com) if you found typos or something that's unclear in this case study
 1. Going beyond the minimum of the [Code Challenge: Your Assignment](#code-challenge-your-assignment) section
 1. Providing suggestions on what should be added (or removed) from future iterations of the [Code Challenge: Your Assignment](#code-challenge-your-assignment) section
 1. Committing regular Work-In-Progress (WIP) drafts and updates to this repo before the deadline